 - It regularizes bowel movements and gives relief in constipation.

-- It shows beneficial effect in vata-kapha dominant liver diseases.
+- It shows a beneficial effect in vata-kapha dominant liver diseases.

 - It stimulates digestion.